Finite-state transducers for substitution tilings: Specifying a substitution system

 To describe this substitution system combinatorially, one says that there are four \emph{types} of tile, here referred to as $A,B,U,V$.
 For each tile we index its edges, in an arbitrary manner:\ here, we adopt the convention (also shown in figure~\ref{robinson1}) that edges are indexed 0,1,2 in anticlockwise order around the triangle, with the base of each isosceles triangle having index 0.

 During deflation, each \emph{supertile} generates a number of \emph{subtiles}; again we must assign each subtile an arbitrary index, and specify which tile type each subtile is.
-Indices can be anything you like as long as they are distinguishable; in this particular system, no two subtiles of a supertile have the same type, so we can use the subtile types themselves as indices.
-However, a computer implementation may prefer to keep things simple by requiring every tiling specification to index subtiles by consecutive integers.
+Indices can be anything you like as long as they are distinguishable.
+Here we shall keep things simple for a computer implementation, by using integers $0,1,2,\ldots$ for the subtiles of each tile.\footnote{This Robinson triangle system, and the corresponding one for the Penrose P3 tiling, both have the convenient property that no two subtiles of the same tile have the same type.
+As a result, you don't really need a subtile index at all: you could reuse the subtile's type as its index.
+But this property is rare and we shall not depend on it.}

 Next, we must specify how the tiles arising from deflation are arranged relative to each other, by providing an \emph{adjacency map} for each supertile, listing pairs of subtile edges that meet in its deflation.
 For example, in the deflation of the $A$ triangle, the adjacency map says that edge 0 of the subtile of type $B$ and edge 1 of the subtile of type $U$ are adjacent to each other.